maphew/zadam-trilium-wiki/Family tree.md

 Using these promoted attributes, user can define the whole family tree.

-JS code note then uses [[Script API]] to pick up all the notes from Members note (pointing to it via `familyContainer` relation), constructs the graph in memory and renders it via 3rd party [Dagre](https://github.com/dagrejs/dagre) library which is uploaded (together with its [D3](https://d3js.org/) dependency) as an attachment.
+JS code note then uses [[Script API]] to pick up all the notes from Members note (pointing to it via `familyContainer` relation), constructs the graph in memory and renders it via 3rd party [Dagre](https://github.com/dagrejs/dagre) JavaScript library which is uploaded (together with its [D3](https://d3js.org/) dependency) as an attachment.